-I’m currently pursuing a PhD at MIT, doing research in Human-Computer Interaction, specifically end-user programming for creating web applications.
-In the recent past, I have written an advanced CSS book that became a bestseller in its area, worked at W3C/MIT, gave over 60 talks at web development conferences in 5 continents, and started several popular open source projects.
-I’m also an Invited Expert in the W3C CSS Working Group, an honor currently extended to only 7 people worldwide.
+I’m currently pursuing a PhD in Computer Science at MIT.
+My research aims to lower the knowledge barrier for programming Web applications and empower non-technical individuals to manage their own information.
+In the recent past, I have written a bestselling book on advanced CSS that has been translated into 8 languages, worked at W3C/MIT, gave over 90 talks at Web development conferences in 5 continents, and started several popular open source projects.
+I’m also an Invited Expert in the W3C CSS Working Group, an honor currently extended to only 10 people worldwide.

 Speaker, author • lea.verou.me

-Speaking, writing, doing corporate training and workshops about open web standards.
-Occasionally freelancing.
+Speaking, writing, consulting, corporate training & workshops on open web standards.

 Developer Relations • W3C/MIT